violetsamber/Selkie-Liberation/README.md

 </img>

 <div style="text-align: center;">
+Heavily modified version of
+<a href="https://github.com/KillahPotatoes/KP-Liberation">KP Liberation</a>
-Heavily modified version of [KP Liberation](https://github.com/KillahPotatoes/KP-Liberation) for the Selkie arma unit.
+ for the Selkie arma unit.
 </div>